27343sven/Bseqan18/README.md

 # Bseqan18

-This is a little project of mine to relearn how alignmers work.
+This is a little project of mine to relearn how aligners work.